-Total dilution included in reserves averages approximately 25%, which is a good match for measured results for 2014 mining.
-Results for 2015 were available for January to June, and show several months with much lower dilution results.
+Total dilution included in reserves averages approximately 25%, which is a good match for measured results for 2017 mining.

 RPA recommends that efforts to reduce dilution continue, and measurements using cavity monitoring systems (CMS) be used to analyse dilution by mining type.
+Drilling from one direction will also help reduce dilution and underbreak in stopes.
 Measured results should be used to choose inputs to the reserve estimation process.